mmikowski/powercss/README.md

 ### Version 1.2.x
 - Initial release 2016-09-03
 - Moved key and value maps to pcss.cfg.js
+- Adjusted _initModule_ to allow support for custom keys and values
+- Added _getCssKeyMap_ and _getCssValMap_ methods
 - Fully backward compatible to 1.0 API

 ### Version 1.3.x
 - Added `setStyleAttr` which provides capability to change styles after the stylesheet has been written.
 - Fully backward compatible to 1.0 API

+### Version 1.3.x (planned)
+- Update `setStyleAttr` to accept a map of attributes and values to apply for a selector.

 ### Version 1.4.x (planned)
 - Use a double-buffered stylesheet per cascade.